Arithmetic properties of sparse subsets of $\mathbb{Z}^n$: Correspondence between and

+This condition is specific to Salem's approach and not necessary in our construction, and would in fact be detrimental to our goal of showing that arithmetic progressions are preserved by the construction.
+Thus, we set our parameters

-To verify that this has Hausdorff dimension $\beta$ is not hard to do, since the fractional density of the original subset of the integers dictates exactly how many intervals there are at each stage of the construction.
-Alternatively, one could use Proposition 3.2 in \cite{Mockenhaupt}, which gives the Hausdorff dimension by way of Frostman's Lemma.
+at each stage.
+To verify that the set $B$ has Hausdorff dimension equal to $\alpha$, the upper fractional density of $A$, is easy to do, since the fractional density of the original subset of the integers dictates exactly how many intervals there are at each stage of the construction, and the diameter of each is known.
+What is more, no interval is contiguous to any other, which makes the sum involved in determining Hausdorff dimension trivial to compute, guaranteeing a dimension of no less than $\alpha$.
+The condition \eqref{c_decay} in turn ensures that the Hausdorff dimension is no larger than $\alpha$, hence the desired result.
+(See, for instance, Example 4.6 of Falconer~\cite{falconer2004fractal}.)

-There is a way of representing such a set directly, as an infinite sum instead of using the Cantor-type construction.
-These methods are of course equivalent.
-Suppose that the set $B$ was constructed as above.
+There is a way of representing each element of the set $B$ as an infinite sum, supposing that $B$ was constructed as above.
 Let $a^{(k)}(i)$ denote the $i$-th member of the set $A_k$.
-Each point $x$ belonging to the set $B$ can then be written as where $\varepsilon_i$ ranges over all values $1,2, \dots, |A_i|$.
+Each point $x$ belonging to the set $B$ can then be written as where $\varepsilon_i$ ranges over all values $1,2, \ldots, |A_i|$.
 This representation is useful in calculating Fourier-Stieltjes transforms of measures on the set $B$.

-\section{Fourier correspondence between subsets of $\mathbb{N}$ and $[0,1]$}
+\subsection{Fourier correspondence between subsets of $\mathbb{N}$ and $[0,1]$}

-We can construct measures on sets like those in the previous section in a generic way, and such that the decay of their Fourier-Stieltjes transforms can be determined.
-This is done by constructing an absolutely continuous measure during each stage and showing that they converge to a probability measure.
-This is again very similar to Salem's own construction, but with the marked difference that we use equidistribution conditions rather than assuming linear independence.
-In fact, certain of the sets used in the construction will decidedly not consist of linearly independent elements, since the existence of arithmetic progressions in them are assured when there is rapid decay of the discrete Fourier transform.
+Since, as shown in the previous section, we can easily move from $\mathbb{N}$ to $[0,1]$ in a way which preserves a notion of Hausdorff dimension, the question becomes whether we can do the same with Fourier dimension.
+The key to this is to use the decay of the Fourier coefficients of the indicator functions of the sets $A_N$, seen as contained in the group $\mathbb{Z}_N$, to obtain bounds on the Fourier-Stieltjes transforms of certain discrete probability measures on $[0,1]$.
+These Fourier-Stieltjes transforms can be used to find the Fourier-Stieljes transform of a certain probability measure $\mu$ on the set $B$ constructed above.

-Suppose we are given a set $A\subseteq \mathbb{N}$.
-Letting $\chi_{A_N}$ denote the characteristic function of $A_N$, considered as a cyclic group, the discrete Fourier transform is defined as follows:
+Letting $\chi_{A_N}$ denote the indicator function of $A_N$ considered as a subset of the cyclic group $\mathbb{Z}_N$, the discrete Fourier transform is defined as follows:

-The correspondence we aim to achieve in this section owes its existence to an attempt to reconcile results of {\L}aba and Pramanik~\cite{LP} and the author~\cite{potgieter2}.
-The first guarantees 3-term arithmetic progressions in Salem-type subsets of $[0,1]$:

-\begin{thm}\cite{LP} Assume that $E\subset[0,1]$ is a closed set which supports a probability measure $\mu$ with the following properties: